 Shop around for electricity and gas plans from NSW energy providers.
 Learn what to look for and how to save.

 In New South Wales there are 3 electricity distributors that maintain electricity grids in different parts of the state.
 Over 20 retail providers sell electricity from these grids to consumers.
 There are 6 gas distributors, and 10 retail suppliers that sell gas.

 Energy customers in NSW are entitled to rebates if they hold a valid concession card.

 Search and compare energy suppliers in NSW

 How can I switch providers?

 The supply of energy in NSW is a free market.
 While your electricity and gas come from the same network, your choice of retail provider can make a noticeable difference to your energy bills.
-Switching providers is fairly simple, but there are a few things to consider when comparing different plans:
+Switching energy providers is fairly simple, but there are a few things to consider when comparing different plans:

 - Early termination fees.
 Some energy providers charge a fee if you terminate a contract early.
 You should factor this in to your costs when comparing retailers.
 Early termination fees typically range from $40 to $100 and must be specified in your contract.

 - Tariffs.
 Always compare your current tariffs with any new plan you're interested in.
 Note which tariffs are fixed and which are variable.

 - Cooling-off periods.
 Check if a provider's energy plan comes with a cooling-off period.
 Many plans, by law, must have a 10-day cooling-off period that allows you to cancel a plan free of charge.

 - Contract terms.
 Pay close attention to the contract terms.
 Some providers will automatically roll over your contract when it expires, which can be convenient, but may come with additional costs.

 Will electricity prices increase in NSW this year?